ColmTalbot/gwpopulation/joss/paper.md

 # Acknowledgements

 CT is supported by an Eric and Wendy Schmidt AI in Science Fellowship, a Schmidt Sciences program.
 SG is supported by the ANR COSMERGE project, grant ANR-20-CE31-001 of the French Agence Nationale de la Recherche.
+AF is supported by the NSF Research Traineeship program under grant No. DGE1735359, and by the National Science Foundation Graduate Research Fellowship Program under Grant No. DGE-1746045.

 # References